 Is there anything from Cape Town you will miss when going home?
 The great physiotherapist you recommended!
 I will miss the weather, good food and wines.
 The outdoor activities are great as well.

-Connie, Thanks a lot for your time and all your input!
+Connie, Thanks a lot for your time and all your input on this American Expat Interview!
 I am sure many expats will find this information very useful.